microsoft/WebTemplateStudio/CONTRIBUTING.md

 The foundation of _Web Template Studio_ is to get Web developer's up and running with a new web app incorporating cloud services on Azure as fast as possible.

-A developer should be able to quickly select features, add pages and cloud services and have a solid foundation to start with.
-The starting code will follow best practices and design guidelines, be accessible and be commented to help aid in enabling everything a developer needs to get started and understand **why** something is like it is.
+Using Web Template Studio, a developer should be able to select their preferred web frameworks, pages and Azure cloud services and we generate the boilerplate code for them.

-That's why many of the guidelines of this document are obvious and serve only one purpose: **Simplicity.**
+The generated code should not only follow best practices and design guidelines, but also include comments to guide the developer through the logic and how to add functionality to the code.

 Also remember that the Pull Requests must be done against the **[dev branch](https://github.com/Microsoft/WebTemplateStudio/tree/dev)**.
+You should also rebase off dev before the PR as well.

 ## Legal